Mutooro/GarbageMgt/README.md

 The Garbage Complaint System is a web-based application developed using PHP and the Tailwind CSS framework.
 It is designed to streamline the process of managing garbage collection complaints, bin assignments, and user interactions.
 The system is divided into distinct directories to manage different roles and functionalities:

-- **Admin**: This directory contains all the functionalities related to administrators, including bin creation, driver assignment, complaint verification, profile editing, and password changes.

-- **User**: The User directory handles user-related operations such as registration, viewing available bins, submitting complaints, changing passwords, and updating user profiles.

-- **Driver**: In the Driver directory, you'll find files dedicated to drivers' tasks, including receiving assigned tasks, updating their status, changing passwords, and editing their profiles.

-- **Layout**: The Layout directory contains header and footer layouts that are used across the application to maintain a consistent look and feel.

-- **Database**: The Database directory contains MySQL file of the Garbage Complaint System Database.

 ## Features

 - **User Registration**: Users can sign up for the platform, providing their necessary information.